mokaumi/sum_of_int/README.md

-# to calculate the value of trhee integers
+# to calculate the value of trhee integers, and give you answer in console.